What are the potential jobs available for an informatics graduate?

 Computer Science is the study of the theoretical foundations of computation.

-Information Systems is a scientific field of study that addresses the range of strategic, managerial and operational activities involved in the gathering, processing, storing, distributing and use of information, and its associated technologies.
+Information Systems is a scientific field of study that addresses the range of strategic, managerial and operational activities involved in gathering, processing, storing, distributing and using information, as well as the technologies associated with such activities.

-Informatics is information systems contextualized and takes into account specific disciplines such as health and human-computer interaction.
-Broadly defined, Informatics is the study of how information is effectively processed within the context of various academic disciplines and practical vocations.
+Informatics is information systems placed in specific disciplinary contexts, such as organizational data management, health care management, digital device application development, and human-computer interaction.
+Broadly defined, Informatics is the study of how information is effectively processed within the context of various academic disciplines and practical vocations to support human decision-making.

 What is the format of course offerings and what are the degree requirements?